samsquire/ideas4/README.md

 We need to have a very good reason to export processing to another computer.
 Communication is equivalent to explicit synchronization from a parallel and multithreading perspective, it slows everything down.
 Communication represents serialization of causality.
 The single threaded performance of a computer is extremely fast if all the data for a task is on one computer.
 The reason to communicate is to scale or provide flexibility of architecture.

+If data is too large for one computer, we can distribute the processing and storage.
+When data is too large, we need to shard and aggregate results.

 # 150. System as a program and system difference evolution, overconstrained systems and software defined system

 This idea: